Comprehensive Summary of the CFA vs CMA

 Recognition

 CMA (USA) certification is one of the highest management accounting qualifications in the world.
-This qualification is recognized in countries like China, India, the UK, and Canada, as well as the Middle East.
+This qualification is recognised in countries like China, India, the UK, and Canada, as well as the Middle East.

 Between the two, CFA is widely considered more difficult: